 - Data Center Guidelines: As conditioned, the Applicant has agreed to provide architectural design guidelines for data center development, including commitment to desirable building materials.
-In addition, the Applicant has, by condition, agreed to incorporate at least three of the following design elements: change in building height; building step-backs or recesses; fenestration; change in building material; change in building pattern; change in building texture; change in building color; or use of accent materials. - Screening of Mechanical Equipment: As conditioned, the Applicant has agreed to screen from public right-of-way all roof top mechanical equipment.
-Additionally, any ground level mechanical equipment not screened by the principal building or existing vegetation shall be screened by visually solid fence, screen wall or panel, or other visually solid screen that is compatible with the exterior of the principal building. - Conceptual Building Illustratives/Layout and Line-of-Sight Exhibits: Due to the lack of an end user for the site the Applicant is unable to provide building layout and/or elevations for data center development of the site.
+In addition, the Applicant has, by condition, agreed to incorporate at least three of the following design elements into the building: change in building height; building stepbacks or recesses; fenestration; change in building material; change in building pattern; change in building texture; change in building color; or use of accent materials. - Screening of Mechanical Equipment: As conditioned, the Applicant has agreed to screen from public right-of-way all roof top mechanical equipment.
+Additionally, any ground level mechanical equipment not screened by the principal building or existing vegetation shall be screened by visually solid fence, screen wall or panel, or other visually solid screen that is compatible with the exterior of the principal building. - Conceptual Building Illustratives/Layout and Line-of-Sight Exhibits: Due to the lack of an end user for the site, the Applicant is unable to provide building layout and/or elevations for data center development of the site.
 However, staff has worked with the Applicant to condition data center architecture and design guidelines as provided above.
-The Applicant as also provided additional exhibits intended to provide context to the conditioned designed guidelines.
-This includes as site layout illustrating the conditioned landscape and building setbacks and Illustrative Building Elevations showing design elements the Applicant has conditioned to incorporate at least three of, and finally, a line-of-sight exhibit showing the visual impact of data center development scenario.
-These exhibits are not intended to be used as conditioned site layout and/or building elevations. - Proffered Setbacks and Buffers: The Applicant proffers wider-than-minimum setbacks and buffers along I-66, Route 55 and Catharpin Road As conditioned, the principal building setbacks and buffers will be as follows:
+The Applicant has also provided additional exhibits intended to provide context to the conditioned designed guidelines.
+This includes a site layout illustrating the conditioned landscape and building setbacks and Illustrative Building Elevations showing design elements the Applicant has conditioned, including a minimum of three of the design elements noted above.
+Finally, a line-of-sight exhibit showing the visual impact of data center development.
+These exhibits are not intended to be used as conditioned site layout and/or building elevations.

-- Interstate 66 (I-66): A 125-foot building setback is proposed with a 50-foot-wide Type C landscape buffer. - John Marshal Highway (Route 55): A 100-foot building setback is proposed with a 50foot-wide Type C Landscape Buffer.
-Surrounding the Cemetery, the Applicant has proposed a 25 to 36-foot-wide undisturbed cemetery buffer, as recommended, and an additional 25-foot-wide landscape buffer surround to ensure continued landscaping along the frontage of Route 55. - Catharpin: A 100-foot building setback is proposed with a 50-foot-wide landscape buffer above the minimum requirements. - Daves Store Lane: A 50-foot building setback is proposed with a 50-foot-wide undisturbed landscape buffer. - Adjacent to A-1 Zoned Property: A 100-foot-wide building setback is proposed with a 50-foot-wide tree preservation area.
+- Proffered Setbacks and Buffers: The Applicant proffers setbacks that exceed the minimum DCSM standards as well as buffers along I-66, Route 55, and Catharpin Road.
+As conditioned, the principal building setbacks and buffers will be as follows: - o Interstate 66 (I-66): A 125-foot building setback is proposed with a 50-foot-wide Type C landscape buffer. - John Marshal Highway (Route 55): A 100-foot building setback is proposed with a 50-foot-wide Type C Landscape Buffer.
+Surrounding the Cemetery, the Applicant has proposed a 25 to 36-foot-wide undisturbed cemetery bufferand an additional 25-foot-wide landscape buffer to ensure continued landscaping along the frontage of Route 55. - Catharpin: A 100-foot building setback is proposed with a 50-foot-wide landscape buffer. - Daves Store Lane: A 50-foot building setback is proposed with a 50-foot-wide undisturbed landscape buffer. - Adjacent to A-1 Zoned Property: A 100-foot-wide building setback is proposed with a 50-foot-wide tree preservation area.